Lacey's and Kennedy's Theory for Canal Design

 CVR (m) = V/Vo

 When m = 1, there will be no silting or scouring.

 When m < 1, silting will occur

-So, by calculating the value of m, the condition of the canal can be predicted whether it will have scouring or silting.
+So, by finding the value of m, the condition of the canal can be predicted whether it will have silting or scouring

-- Regime channel: When the character of the bed and bank materials of the channel is the same as that of the transported materials and when the silt grade and silt charge are constant, then the channel is said to be in its regime and the channel is called regime channel.
+- Regime channel: When the character of the bed and bank materials of the channel are same as that of the transported materials and when the silt charge and silt grade are constant, then the channel is said to be in its regime and the channel is called regime channel.
 This ideal condition is not practically possible.

-- Hydraulic mean depth: It is the ratio of the cross-sectional area of flow to the wetted perimeter of the channel.
+- Hydraulic mean depth: The ratio of the cross-sectional area of flow to the wetted perimeter of the channel is known as hydraulic mean depth or radius.
 It is generally denoted by R.

 R = A/P